Corporate - DeductionsLast reviewed - 31 March 2023

 Expenses are generally deductible against taxable income from the same source, provided that they are not of a capital nature and are incurred wholly and exclusively for the purposes of a business.

 Provisions for bad and doubtful debts are deductible if the Commissioner-General determines that the debt will be bad or is likely to become bad and that the debts were previously included in the company's income.
-Additionally, other general provisions will be deductible only to the extent that the underlying expenditure has been incurred and is of a revenue nature.
+Additionally, other provisions of a general nature will be deductible only to the extent that the underlying expenditure has been incurred and are not of a capital nature.

 Depreciation and amortisation